pschaeflein/BlogArticles/Teams and SharePoint Better Together/article.md

 Both Teams and SharePoint team sites are organized by topic, project, organization, or some other focal point for a team of people.
 Hence, in any given organization, Teams and channels will often follow a similar structure to SharePoint team and project sites.

 In fact, this is inherent in the design.
-Every Microsoft Team automatically has a modern SharePoint team associated with it; that's where channel documents are stored.
+Every Microsoft Team automatically has a modern SharePoint team site associated with it; that's where channel documents are stored.
 Each channel is associated with a folder in the SharePoint site's document library.
 In addition, files sent between users outside of a Teams channel are stored in the sender's OneDrive for Business folder.

 ![Team channel files are stored in SharePoitn folders](./ChannelsAndFolders.png)